 Once you get to “best wordpress seo plugin,” the search volume and results are only a fraction of a percent compared to “wordpress” alone.
+Difficulty drops here, too.

 Second, the search intent for long-tail keywords is going to be obvious.
 Someone who searches for WordPress could be looking for anything related to WordPress.
 “WordPress plugin,” while more specific, is still an open door.
 “WordPress SEO plugin” in much more specific — you know that search user wants an SEO plugin for his or her WordPress website.
 “Best WordPress SEO plugin” lets you know that the searcher wants just that: the best SEO plugin for WordPress.
 This lets you know that when they visit your site on SEO plugins, you better be showing them why yours is the best by highlighting features and benefits.
 You should also have a clear path to purchase, since this person is probably closer to converting that someone searching more broadly.

 Third, because the search intent is specific, the chance of conversion is much higher.
 You can tell that when you look at the suggested bid amounts for our four keyword phrases.

 Click-through rates increase with long-tail keywords, and conversion rates for long-tail keywords are more than double than for short-tail, or head, keywords.
 Hence, it’s no surprise that the bid amount gets higher with each word in a keyword phrase because someone who searches for long-tail keywords like “the best WordPress SEO plugin” is most likely ready to buy or download.